zyteo/BaoBae/readme.md

 Decided to ditch Supabase as backend as there are some jarring errors with React Native.
 Switched to firebase, struggled quite a lot since V9 just got released and notes were still V8.
 Finally got firebase authentication working.
+- 14 Nov: Exploring more of firebase.
+Set up the database for storing the items.
+Moved all relevant code from jsx to firebase backend to ensure division between frontend/backend.